Omar-Zaineldin/Mastering-Embeeded-Systems/README.md

 #Mastering-Embedded-Systems
-##This Branch includes all assignments solutions for First Term
+##This branch contains all assignments solutions for the first term of Mastering Embedded Systems Diploma in learn in depth.